by Chris Baumgartner

 Cops is a long-running reality TV show about real police officers in real situations; it first aired on Fox in 1989.

-I saw this Cops once where they pulled this skinny guy up from under a couch.
+You know, I saw a Cops once where they pulled this skinny guy out from under a couch.

 This sucks, I was supposed to headline.